Simple and Reliable CPU/MEM Usage Monitoring Tool

 cpualert -checkValidate config file format.
 Use this first to catch = and missing keys.

-cpualert -testSend a test Email and Telegram alert to verify configuration.
+cpualert -testSend test Email, Microsoft Teams, and Telegram alerts to verify configuration.

 cpualert -probePrint machine probe information.